virtualidentityag/vi-frontend-hub/src/roadmap-goals.md

 - JavaScript (ES6 and beyond)
 - Events

-*Goal: you understand why we value components as building blocks of our frontends and you are able to implement interactive and animated components that can communicate with each other*
+*Goal: You understand why we value components as building blocks of our frontends and you are able to implement interactive and animated components that can communicate with each other.*

 </roadmap-component>